-- A. Field Interview-The brief detainment of an individual, whether on foot or in a vehicle, based on reasonable suspicion, for purposes of determining the individual's identity and resolving the officer's suspicions concerning criminal activity. - B. Pat-Down Search-A "frisk" or external feeling of the outer garments of an individual for weapons only. - C. Reasonable Suspicion-Articulable facts that, within the totality of the circumstances, lead an officer to reasonably suspect that criminal activity has been, is being, or is about to be committed.
+- A. Field Interview The brief detainment of an individual, whether on foot or in a vehicle, based on reasonable suspicion, for the purposes of determining the individual's identity and resolving the officer's suspicions concerning criminal activity. - B. Pat-Down Search - A "frisk" or external feeling of the outer garments of an individual for weapons only. - C. Reasonable Suspicion An articulable, objectively justifiable suspicion that is based on specific facts or circumstances that lead an officer to reasonably suspect that criminal activity has been, is being, or is about to be committed; more than a hunch.